Vansh-Laata/PSDV_Assignment_4/posts/welcome.md

 ```

-This is how the webpage looks:
+This is how the webpage for it looks:
 ![image](https://github.com/user-attachments/assets/f9ed6943-a5ad-48e9-afed-f1c8ba5c8410)

 Let's take a look at the function definition line of the above program: